10xSebastian/browser-detection/README.md

 =================

 Javascript library for detecting the browser (navigator name) and version.
-If you want to enable some functionalities of your Web-App just for some browser/version combinations user `BrowserDetection.match`.
+If you want to enable some functionalities of your Web-App just for some browser/version combinations use `BrowserDetection.match`.

 How to use
 -----------------